Smol Slime

 calibrate

-into the console while tracker is on a flat surface. - Wait for the logs to reboot and print out again.
+into the console while the tracker is placed on a flat surface. - Wait for the logs to reboot and print out again.

 Method 2: Button

-- Press your Reset or SW0 (Functional) button twice and leave the tracker still on a flat surface for a few seconds.
+- Press the Reset or SW0 (Functional) button twice, then place the tracker on a flat surface and allow it to remain still for a few seconds.

-- Make sure the power switch is on.
-(So the tracker can run on battery when unplugged.)
+- Ensure that the power switch is turned on so that the tracker can operate on battery power when unplugged.

-- Ensure your tracker is connected to your computer via cable.
+- Ensure that your tracker is connected to your computer using a cable.

-- On the top left corner, select your tracker under Devices.
+- In the top left corner, select your tracker under Devices.

 - Click the "Connect to Port" button.